matkoniecz/UnNetHackPlus/Dumping-grounds.md

 T-Shirt	Maxim 1: Pillage, then burn
 T-Shirt	Maybe if this shirt is witty enough, someone will finally love me.
 T-Shirt	Meat Is Mordor
-T-Shirt	Medusa is my homegirl
 T-Shirt	Mind Flayers suck!
 T-Shirt	Minetown Better Business Bureau
 T-Shirt	Minetown Watch
-T-Shirt	Ms. Palm's House of Negotiable Affection -- A Very Reputable House Of Disrepute T-Shirt	My name is shawnz.
-Take me off and see how fat I am.
 T-Shirt	My other armor is a blessed +5 gray dragon scale mail.
 T-Shirt	My other sword is a Vorpal Blade!
-T-Shirt	My sisters' are bigger
 T-Shirt	Neferet/Pelias '08
-T-Shirt	Next time you wave at me, use more than one finger, please.
-T-Shirt	No Outfit Is Complete Without a Little Cat Fur T-Shirt	No, I will not fix your computer.
+T-Shirt	No, I will not fix your computer.
 T-Shirt	No, this is not a blessed +7 silver dragon scale mail.
 You must be crazy.
 T-Shirt	Nothing happens.
-T-Shirt	OPTIONS=marvin,!suck,rngfavor
-T-Shirt	Objects In This Shirt Are Closer Than They Appear T-Shirt	Occupy Fort Ludios
+T-Shirt	Occupy Fort Ludios
 T-Shirt	Only you can prevent forest fires.
 T-Shirt	Outlook not so good.
 T-Shirt	Overcharge me!
-T-Shirt	P Happens
-T-Shirt	Pain is vital bodily fluids leaving the body.
-T-Shirt	Play Paranoid!
-T-Shirt	Plunder Island Brimstone Beach Club Lifetime Member T-Shirt	Porn Star
-T-Shirt	Prefectionist.
-T-Shirt	Protection Racketeer
-T-Shirt	Queen B
-T-Shirt	Randomness Happens
-T-Shirt	Real Men Are Valkyries
-T-Shirt	Real men love Crom
-T-Shirt	Real men watch ponies.
-T-Shirt	Rodney for President!
-T-Shirt	Rodney in '08.
-OR ELSE!
-T-Shirt	Rogues do it from behind!
-T-Shirt	Rogues do it from behind.
 T-Shirt	Romanes Eunt Domus
 T-Shirt	Romani Ite Domum
-T-Shirt	SHOOOOP DA WHOOOOOOOP!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!
-T-Shirt	SPONSORED BY GOLDENPALACE.COM
-T-Shirt	Save The Rare Endangered Spycrab!
 T-Shirt	Save collapsing wavefunctions: don't look at me!
 T-Shirt	Scalding Lake
 T-Shirt	Seduce Me, Please.